Zhu-Yifan/LO_user/obs/nceiSalish/README.md

 ## README for NHL

-#### This folder contain two specific codes for processing Salish Sea data since 2008-2018
+#### This folder contain code for processing Salish Sea data since 2008-2018
+* note: the puget sound resion is masked

 ---